Extremal Random Forests: Extremal Random Forest

 where $\ell_\theta$ is defined in~\eqref{eq:loglik}.
 In practice, the parameter space $\theta(\mathcal X) = \{\vartheta \in (0, \infty) \times \R: \vartheta = \theta(x) \text{ for some } x \in \mathcal X \}$ is unknown.
 As explained by~\citet{dombry2015}, it is not guaranteed that the log-likelihood of the generalized extreme value distribution has a global optimum over the parameter space $(0, \infty) \times \R$.
 In fact, \citet{smith1985} shows no maximum likelihood estimator exists when $\xi \leq -1$.
 Analogous results apply to the GPD log-likelihood $L_n(\theta; x)$ \citep{dre2004}.
 We therefore define $\hat\theta(x)$ as the optimizer of $L_n(\theta; x)$ over an arbitrarily large compact set $\Theta \subset (0, \infty) \times (-1, \infty)$ such that $\theta(\mathcal X) \subset \mathrm{Int}\ \Theta$, that is,

-In practice, the minimizer is obtained by solving the first order conditions $\nabla L_n(\theta; x) = 0$, which are given in~\eqref{eq:focs} in the Appendix.
+In practice, the minimizer is obtained by solving the first order conditions $\nabla L_n(\theta; x) = 0$, which are given in~(A.10) in the Appendix.
 The estimated pair $(\hat Q_{\g x}(\tau_n), \hat \theta(x))$ of intermediate quantile and conditional GPD parameters can be plugged into extrapolation formula~\eqref{eq:unc-quant} to obtain an estimate $\hat Q_{\g x}(\tau)$ of the extreme conditional quantile at level $\tau > \tau_n$.

 In Algorithm~\ref{alg:erf}, we describe our prediction method, which we call the extremal random forest (ERF).
 The algorithm consists of two subroutines, namely \textsc{ERF-Fit} and \textsc{ERF-Predict}.
 The \textsc{ERF-Fit} subroutine estimates a similarity weight function $(x, y) \mapsto w_n(x, y)$ and an intermediate quantile function $x \mapsto \hat Q_{x}(\tau_n)$ from the training data, for $x, y \in \mathcal X$.
 The similarity weight function $w_n(\cdot, \cdot)$ is estimated with a generalized quantile random forest (GRF) from \citep{athe2019}, whereas the intermediate quantile function $\hat Q_{\cdot}(\tau_n)$ can be estimated with any quantile regression technique of choice.
 The \textsc{ERF-Predict} subroutine predicts the extreme $\tau$-quantile $\hat Q_{x}(\tau)$, with $\tau > \tau_n$, at point $x\in\mathcal X$ by estimating the GPD parameter vector $\theta(x)$ as in~\eqref{eq:weighted-mle}.
+We note that the localized likelihood in~\eqref{eq:weighted-loglik} can be seen as a nearest-neighbor or kernel approach \citep[e.g.,][]{abdelaati2011, GardesStupfler2019}, where the weight for each observation is estimated adaptively by the tree splitting of the random forest.

-Appendix~\ref{app:sim_weights} shows the estimated GRF weights $w_n(\g x, X_i)$ used in the likelihood in~\eqref{eq:weighted-loglik} for Example~\ref{ex:gen-mod} and specific values of $x$.
+Appendix~B shows the estimated GRF weights $w_n(\g x, X_i)$ used in the likelihood in~\eqref{eq:weighted-loglik} for Example~\ref{ex:gen-mod} and specific values of $x$.
 It can be seen that the weights are large for training observations $X_i$ where the distribution of $Y \mid X = X_i$ is equal to the one of $Y \mid X =x$.